Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 ## TLS Peer Authentication {#TLSPeerAuth}

+Peers MUST mutually authenticate each other at the TLS layer.
 The authentication of peers can be done using different models, that will be described here.
+Peers can also perform additional authorization checks based on non-TLS information.
+For example, verifying that the client IP address (source IP address of the TLS connection) falls within a particular network range.

 ### Authentication using X.509 certificates with PKIX trust model